Ladder521/PINKY/README.md

 python3 pinky.py [python pinky.py]

-# If installation from requirements is not happening
+# If installation from requirements is not processing
-Run the following in your terminal
+Run the following in your terminal:

 apt install python-pygame